radivoje-v/depth-anything-v2/README.md

 ### Evaluating the validation model

 Modify dist_val.sh script by setting "model_path" to the model you want to evaluate.
 This variable can point to a .pth file or .onnx file.
+When evaluating metric depth models, set "metric" to 1.
+When evaluating relative depth models, keep "metric" at 0.

 In the case of evaluating a SiMa-quantized model, "model_path" can point to the directory containing the quantized model, "quantized_model_name" should be set to